annotatedtmg/annotatedtmg/tmg/horace.md

 There was rain \\
 There was wind \\
 There was spring coming in \\
-There was a feeling approaching doom \\
+There was a feeling of approaching doom \\
 And I was happy to see you \\
 And it was cold in your room \\
 And you were warm and that's all I remember \\